akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240308000000/index.md

 Categories: cs-CV, cs.CV
 Keyword Score: 10
 Keywords: Reasoning
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.03452v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.03452v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.03452v1.pdf" filename="2403.03452v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.03452v2.pdf" filename="2403.03452v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-This paper presents significant advancements in the field of abstract <b>reasoning,</b> particularly for Raven's Progressive Matrices (RPM) and Bongard-Logo problems.
-We first introduce D2C, a method that redefines concept boundaries in these domains and bridges the gap between high-level concepts and their low-dimensional representations.
-Leveraging this foundation, we propose D3C, a novel approach for tackling Bongard-Logo problems.
-D3C estimates the distributions of image representations and measures their Sinkhorn distance to achieve remarkable <b>reasoning</b> accuracy.
-This innovative method provides new insights into the relationships between images and advances the state-of-the-art in abstract <b>reasoning.</b> To further enhance computational efficiency without sacrificing performance, we introduce D3C-cos.
-This variant of D3C constrains distribution distances, offering a more computationally efficient solution for RPM problems while maintaining high accuracy.
-Additionally, we present Lico-Net, a baseline network for RPM that integrates D3C and D3C-cos.
-By estimating and constraining the distributions of regularity representations, Lico-Net addresses both problem-solving and interpretability challenges, achieving state-of-the-art performance.
-Finally, we extend our methodology with D4C, an adversarial approach that further refines concept boundaries compared to D2C.
-Tailored for RPM and Bongard-Logo problems, D4C demonstrates significant improvements in addressing the challenges of abstract <b>reasoning.</b> Overall, our contributions advance the field of abstract <b>reasoning,</b> providing new perspectives and practical solutions to long-standing problems.
+This paper achieves significant progress in the field of abstract <b>reasoning,</b> particularly in addressing Raven's Progressive Matrices (RPM) and Bongard-Logo problems.
+We propose the D2C approach, which redefines conceptual boundaries in these domains and bridges the gap between high-level concepts and their low-dimensional representations.
+Based on this, we further introduce the D3C method that handles Bongard-Logo problems and significantly improves <b>reasoning</b> accuracy by estimating the distribution of image representations and measuring their Sinkhorn distance.
+To enhance computational efficiency, we introduce the D3C-cos variant, which provides an efficient and accurate solution for RPM problems by constraining distribution distances.
+Additionally, we present Lico-Net, a network that combines D3C and D3C-cos to achieve state-of-the-art performance in both problem-solving and interpretability.
+Finally, we extend our approach to D4C, employing adversarial strategies to further refine conceptual boundaries and demonstrate notable improvements for both RPM and Bongard-Logo problems.
+Overall, our contributions offer a new perspective and practical solutions to the field of abstract <b>reasoning.</b>

 {{</citation>}}

-### (41/43 | 162/269) Scene Depth Estimation from Traditional Oriental Landscape Paintings (Sungho Kang et al., 2024)
+### (41/43 | 162/271) Scene Depth Estimation from Traditional Oriental Landscape Paintings (Sungho Kang et al., 2024)

 {{<citation>}}